 Ah, 2013.
 I wouldn’t say it was a busy year for games, personally, yet a look-back over a list of ones beaten perhaps says otherwise.
 Plus, I was sure to play some of the big releases, and certainly ones that will find their place among other people’s GOTY picks.
 So, where to begin…

 I’d actually been ignoring this game pre-release, under the impression that the big Lara Croft outings were severely underwhelming and not worth my time.
-In fact, the only thing I had enjoyed in recent years was the superb Lara Croft and the Guardian of Light.
+In fact, the only thing I had enjoyed in recent years was the superb Lara Croft and the Guardian of Light, everyone know that my real obsession goes towards the slots baby games.
 Then I caught a glimpse of some form of the ever-popular ‘developer diary’ and my interest was piqued.
 Whether or not this reboot and its story was any good was of no importance, it looked like a mixture of the Uncharted series and Rocksteady’s Arkham series, i.e. a Metroidvania-style mixture of third-person action and combat with a heavy dose of exploration and some (very) mild puzzling.

 Fortunately, it lived up to these expectations, delivering a tight, well-paced adventure and with a smart cover system that allowed for delightfully hectic combat without becoming overwhelming.
 The environment design is beautiful and particularly clever in its scale and how paths unfold, even giving you the odd occasion to carefully plan your assault on enemies before taking the first shot.
 Movement itself is also really enjoyable, as Lara runs and scrambles about the place, everything working and controlling intuitively while the animation lends it a tangible air of exertion and struggle; noticeably more than when Nathan Drake climbs on things that inevitably fall apart as he goes.
 Plus, who doesn’t love the ‘thwip’ of arrows connecting with bad people’s faces?